Botspot/Pi-Power-Tools/README.md

 ## Advanced Mount
 Fine-tune control over loop devices and mountpoints for disk images.
-If there are multiple loop devices associated with it, you will be prompted to select one.
+If there are multiple loop devices associated with it, you will be prompted to select one and delete the others.
 Which one to delete?
-Usually you want to keep the top one on the list. (in the below screenshot, `/dev/loop0`)
+Usually you want to keep the top one on the list. (in this example, that's `/dev/loop0`)

 ![image-utils settings tab](https://i.ibb.co/ftn0JXz/loop-select.png)
 Now you can mount each partition where you want to: